 Business owners can easily be overwhelmed by an increasing volume of government regulations.
 Instead of focusing on strategic business decisions, more time and resources are being spent on understanding and filing compliance reports.
 Even worse: Many businesses don't feel prepared to meet the complexities of new laws.

-The Affordable Care Act was signed into law five years ago, yet more than 75 percent of midsized business owners still lack confidence that their organizations understand its regulations.
+The Affordable Care Act (ACA) was signed into law, yet more than 75 percent of midsized business owners still lack confidence that their organizations understand its regulations, according to ADP.

 It is time to take heed: Employers with more than 50 full-time equivalent employees as defined by the ACA are required to report on health coverage offered to employees, according to the IRS.
 If those reports are inaccurate, you could be hit with stiff tax penalties.
 To avoid these fines, it's important to hire professionals who understand the law, are comfortable with its increasing level of complexity, and who can be flexible and educate employees.